BeeChains/websecurityspecialist/index.md

 ## Welcome to admin.websecurityspecialist

 This domain and the list below are both Blockchain and Top Level Domains in one.
 These domains are [1timefeedomains](http://home.1timefeedomains/) and yes, you only need to make a [Handshake](https://handshake.org/) once.
-Or like make a [HandshakeHereNow](http://hns.handshakeherenow/)
+Send [HandshakeHereNow](http://hns.handshakeherenow/)

 Sudomains for sale soon!!!
 Let your creative imagination flow!!